Our leadership sets exacting standards for our employees, informed by a guiding principle of sound corporate governance.

 John Hsu was appointed a director at Seaspan in April 2008.
 For generations, Mr. Hsu’s family have owned and operated bulkers, tankers and specialized ships through entities such as Sincere Navigation Corp.
 (Taiwan-listed) and Oak Maritime Group.
 Currently, Mr. Hsu is a director of Atlas Corp., a director of the family’s single family office, OSS Capital, as well as a director of Isola Capital, a multifamily office based in Hong Kong that manages direct investments in private equity.
 From 2008 to 2012, he was the chairman of TSSI Inc. (a Taiwan-based surveillance IC solutions provider).
 From 2003 to 2010, Mr. Hsu was a partner of Ajia Partners, a prominent privately-owned alternative asset investment firm.
 From 1998 to 2002, he was chief investment officer of Matrix Global Investments, a hedge fund of US-listed technology companies.
 Mr. Hsu received his Bachelor of Arts degree from Colgate University and his Master of Business Administration degree from Columbia University.
 He is fluent in English, Japanese and Mandarin.

-Peter Curtis was appointed as an executive vice president in July 2017 and as chief commercial and technical officer in March 2018, and served as our chief operating officer from February 2012 to February 2018.
-He is responsible for ship building programs and commercial management of our owned and managed vessels.
+Peter Curtis was appointed as chief commercial officer in June 2020 and is responsible for the commercial management of our owned and management vessels.
+Prior to this he served as executive vice president in July 2017 and as chief commercial and technical officer in March 2018, as well as chief operating officer from February 2012 to February 2018 where he had responsibility for our ship building programs.
 From 2001 to 2012, Mr. Curtis was vice president of Seaspan Ship Management Limited.
 Prior to joining the company in 2001, he was based in Cyprus for two years with Columbia Ship Management as technical director.
 From 1991 to 1999, Mr. Curtis was with Safmarine, where he was responsible for the operations of a mixed fleet of containerships, handysize and capesize bulkcarriers and also oversaw a number of new building programs.
 From 1989 to 1991, he was an associate with a firm of engineering consultants in Cape Town, working on offshore and naval architectural projects, such as offshore oil and gas, as well as other marine projects.
 From 1981 to 1989, Mr. Curtis served in the South African Navy, where he attained the rank of Lt.
 Commander in charge of the submarine maintenance facility and design office.
 In 1981, he obtained a B.Sc.
 Mechanical Engineering degree at Natal University in Durban, South Africa.
 Mr. Curtis also obtained his Master’s degree in Naval Architecture from University College in London, England and his B.Sc. in business from Stellenbosch University in South Africa.

 Tina LaiChief Human Resources Officer